BethGriggs/nodejs-in-the-cloud/README.md

 #### Enabling Kubernetes in Docker for Desktop

-Ensure you have installed Docker for Desktop on your Mac and enabled Kubernetes within the app.
+Ensure you have installed Docker for Desktop on your Mac and enabled Kubernetes within the application.
 To do so:

 1. Select the Docker icon in the Menu Bar
 2. Click Preferences > Kubernetes Tab > Enable Kubernetes.